Venezuela: Biodiversity and conservation

 Venezuela is among the top 20 countries in terms of endemism.
 Among its animals, 23% of reptilian and 50% of amphibian species, including the Trinidad poison frog, are endemic.
-Although the available information is still very small, a first effort has been made to estimate the number of fungal species endemic to Venezuela: 1334 species of fungi have been tentatively identified as possible endemics of the country.
+Although the available information is still very small, a first effort has been made to estimate the number of fungal species endemic to Venezuela: 1334 species of fungi have been tentatively identified as possibly endemic.
 Some 38% of the over 21,000 plant species known from Venezuela are unique to the country.

 Venezuela is one of the 10 most biodiverse countries on the planet, yet it is one of the leaders of deforestation due to economic and political factors.
-Each year, roughly 287,600 hectares of forest are permanently destroyed and other areas are degraded by mining, oil extraction, and logging.
+Each year, roughly 287,600 hectares of forest are permanently destroyed, and other areas are degraded by mining, oil extraction, and logging.
 Between 1990 and 2005, Venezuela officially lost 8.3% of its forest cover, which is about 4.3 million ha.
-In response, federal protections for critical habitat were implemented; for example, 20% to 33% of forested land is protected.
-Venezuela had a 2019 Forest Landscape Integrity Index mean score of 8.78/10, ranking it 19th globally out of 172 countries.
-The country's biosphere reserve is part of the World Network of Biosphere Reserves; five wetlands are registered under the Ramsar Convention.
-In 2003, 70% of the nation's land was under conservation management in over 200 protected areas, including 43 national parks.
+In response, federal protections for critical habitat were implemented.
+For example, 20% to 33% of forested land is protected.
+Venezuela's biosphere reserve is part of the World Network of Biosphere Reserves.
+Five wetlands are registered under the Ramsar Convention.

+In 2003, 70% of Venezuela's land was under conservation management in over 200 protected areas, including 43 national parks.
 Venezuela's 43 national parks include Canaima National Park, Morrocoy National Park, and Mochima National Park.
 In the far south is a reserve for the country's Yanomami tribes.
 Covering 32000 sqmi, the area is off-limits to farmers, miners, and all non-Yanomami settlers.

 Venezuela was one of the few countries that did not enter an INDC at COP21.
 Many terrestrial ecosystems are considered endangered, specially the dry forest in the northern regions of the country and the coral reefs in the Caribbean coast.

-There are some 105 protected areas in Venezuela, which cover around 26% of the country's continental, marine and insular surface.
+There are 105 protected areas in Venezuela, which cover around 26% of the country's continental, marine and insular surface.